amd/ryzen-ai-documentation/docs/vai_quant/vai_q_onnx.rst

 .. note::

-    The ONNX models must be opset 10 or higher to be quantized by Vitis AI ONNX Quantizer.
+    The ONNX models must be opset 10 or higher (recommended setting 13) to be quantized by Vitis AI ONNX Quantizer.
 Models with opset < 10 must be reconverted to ONNX from their original framework using opset 10 or above.
 Alternatively, you can refer to the usage of the version converter for ONNX Version Converter https://github.com/onnx/onnx/blob/main/docs/VersionConverter.md

 Use the following steps to run PTQ with vai_q_onnx.